 Income Tested Fee – Depending on your income, you may be asked to contribute more to the cost of your care.
 This extra amount is known as an ‘Income Tested Fee‘.
 This fee is not set by your Approved Provider and is not negotiable with your Approved Provider.
 The Department of Human Services works out the income-tested care fee based on an assessment of your financial situation.

 Approved Provider Fees – All Providers charge a portion of your Home Care Package to manage the package for you.
-There are two components to the Approved Provider fees; case Management fee and administration fee.
+There are two components to the Approved Provider fees; case Management fee and package management fee.
 These fees can vary between Providers.
 It is well worth shopping around, because lower fees means that you have more funds to spend on your care and services.
 Better Living Homecare have low fees and no hidden costs so that you get the most from your package.

 Home Care Package Agreement – All Home Care Packages are required by law to have a Home Care Agreement between the Approved Provider and the consumer.
 The Care Agreement sets out a number of key elements about how the Home Care Package will be delivered.
 For all home care packages, it is a legal requirement that a Home Care Agreement must be offered to the consumer before the package commences.
 The Home Care Package subsidy is not payable to the provider until the consumer has been offered and accepted a package by a home care provider and the Home Care Agreement is entered into.